 Speaking of Maiden, an obvious highlight of the Accident Of Birth album is the participation of ex-Maiden guitarist Adrian Smith, who co-writes two tracks and plays on several more.
 Paradoxically, Smith contributes a dud, Welcome To The Pit, but much is forgiven when the other Smith track is the awesome melodic heavy metal of Road To Hell:

-After all, Z himself also throws a below-par song into it, the lacklustre The Magician, making Accident Of Birth a little uneven.
+After all, Z himself also throws a below-par song into it, the lackluster The Magician, making Accident Of Birth a little uneven.
 All things told, though, Road To Hell in particular is a spellbinding reminder of the musical fireworks that can happen when the two men who wrote Flight Of Icarus and 2 Minutes To Midnight sit down to create songs.

 The second half of the album is home to no less than three songs that could justifiably be called ballads, or at least ballad-ish tracks.
 The first, Man Of Sorrows, would not have sounded out of place on Balls To Picasso.
-The final two tracks on the album, however, opens up a landscape (or better yet, a space-scape) previously unheard from Dickinson: Omega (with a properly Maiden-style heavy metal mid-section) and the acoustic Arc Of Space both resound with the melancholy of something important being irrevocably over, and even so they are utterly beautiful songs.
+The final two tracks on the album, however, opens up a landscape (or better yet, a space-scape) previously unheard from Dickinson: Omega (with a properly Maiden-style heavy metal mid-section) and the acoustic Arc Of Space both resound with the melancholy of something important being irrevocably over, and even so they are utterly beautiful and uplifting songs.

 Here’s the Man Of Sorrows video, where we get to enjoy the sight and sound of Adrian Smith delivering a meaty guitar solo that underlines what Maiden lost: